stefanos1316/sendMail/README.md

 # machine_learning_frameworks_analysis
 Here we store everything related to the "An analysis on the energy and run-time performance of machine learning frameworks".
-Below there are some points that we could fill in in order to help us in this research
+Below there are some points that we could fill in in order to help us in this research.

 # Motivation
 According to [1] the energy needed to train AI is now rising seven times faster than ever before.
-Therefore, selecting the proper algorithms to train and infer results could significantly reduce the monetary and environmental impact of the IT sector.
+Therefore, selecting the proper algorithms to train and predict could significantly reduce the monetary and environmental impact of the IT sector.
+Such a choice is even more paramount since the data-sets are always increasing and more training is required to precisely predict.

 # Related Work